tschatzl/tschatzl.github.io/_posts/2025-02-21-new-write-barriers.md

 There is an artificial delay based on available time in the pause for scanning cards and the rate the application generates new marked cards between card mark and refinement.
 This delay helps decreasing the overhead of an application repeatedly marking the same cards, avoiding that the same cards will be repeatedly enqueued for refinement (as they are already marked).
 The delay also increases the probability that the references in the card itself are not interesting any more.

 In the next step, shown in Figure 3, refinement threads will pick up previously enqueued cards for re-examination.
 In this case, the card at location `0xdef` will be refined.
 The figure also shows the **remembered sets** in light blue: for every area to evacuate, G1 stores the set of interesting card locations for this area.
 In this figure every area has such a remembered set attached to it, but there may not be one currently for some.
-Areas may also be discontiguous in the heap.
+Areas may also be discontiguous in the heap ([JDK-8343782](https://bugs.openjdk.org/browse/JDK-8343782) and [JDK-8336086](https://bugs.openjdk.org/browse/JDK-8336086)).
 The refinement thread also unmarks the card before looking at the corresponding contents of the Java heap.

 ![Card Refinement](/assets/20250214-re-examining-card.png){:style="display:block; margin-left:auto; margin-right:auto"}